danimyl/theoneapp/TheOneApp_mobile/docs/HOURLY_NOTIFICATION_GUIDE.md

 This document explains the hourly notification system implemented in the mobile app.
 The system provides hourly reminders with bell sounds for the current step.

+> **IMPORTANT UPDATE (April 2025)**: We have reverted to a strictly managed Expo workflow with prebuild after encountering issues with the Notifee implementation.
+All hourly notification functionality is now implemented using Expo's native notification APIs.
+See [NOTIFICATION_SYSTEM_UPDATE.md](./NOTIFICATION_SYSTEM_UPDATE.md) for details.

 ## Overview

 The hourly notification system sends a notification with a bell sound at the top of each hour (XX:00) for the current step.
 This helps users maintain awareness of their practice throughout the day.